Asphodelus albus Mill.

 Asphodelus albus is a herbaceous perennial plant, up to 3.9 feet (1.2 m) tall.
 The plain stem is supported by fleshy, thickened roots.
-The leaves, which originate from the base of the stem, are gutter-shaped and covered by a waxy coating, up 28 inches (70 cm) long and up to 0.87 inch (22 mm) wide.
+The leaves, which originate from the base of the stem, are gutter-shaped and covered by a waxy coating, up 28 inches (70 cm) long and up to 0.87 inches (22 mm) wide.
 The white hermaphroditic flowers are funnel-shaped, up to 1.6 inches (4 cm) in diameter, with six elongated petals.
 The flowering period extends from April through June.
 The egg-shaped yellow-green seed capsules are up to 0.39 inches (10 mm) long.

 How to Grow and Care

 Grow Asphodels in moderately fertile, well-drained soil in full sun.
-Does not tolerate heavy, poorly-drained soil.
+It does not tolerate heavy, poorly-drained soil.
 Irrigate occasionally to very little in coastal gardens.
 Considered hardy to USDA zone 6.
 It tolerates temperature down to 14ºF (-10ºC).
 Great as a border or accent plant.